talhanaveed753/Assignment-1-Python-Refresher/README.md

 [**graphForFibCalculations (PNG)**](https://github.com/talhanaveed753/Assignment-1-Python-Refresher/blob/main/graphForFibCalculations.png) - Graph that is output after fib.py completes successfully, contains line graph showing time relation to fib calcs.<br>

 ![Screenshot of the line graph for nth fibonacci number vs the fiboncci calculation time for the nth number.](https://github.com/talhanaveed753/Assignment-1-Python-Refresher/blob/main/graphForFibCalculations.png)
+This graph shows the nth fibonacci term, plotted on the x-axis, vs the time to calculate that term, plotted on the y-axis.
 I noticed the calculation time between fib terms 77 and 78 had a significant jump, I was unable to determine how to optimize the program any further.
+Apart from that it looks like as the nth fibonacci term gets bigger (which means the value is getting bigger) there seems to be a relatively linear time increase to calculate the value for that term.

 I experienced some difficulty with importing functools and matplotlib and with figuring out how to use venv.